KimsanMak/kimsanmak/README.md

 ## 👋 About Me
-Hello, I'm Kimsan, a geoscientist turned data analyst with a passion for data exploration, analysis, visualization, and machine learning.
+Hello, I'm Kimsan, a geoscientist transitioning into data analytics.
+With over ten years of international project management and data analysis experience in the mining, metal production, and environmental consulting business, I bring a unique blend of geoscientific expertise, business management, and data analytics skills.
+Strong focus on data correlation, spatial analysis, pattern detection, risk quantification, and 3D modelling.

 I'm currently freelancing in Germany and seeking remote opportunities globally.